-Launched in 2020, Techquity is a new collective impact initiative to bridge the digital divide throughout our community.
-Supported by United Way’s Technology United network, Techquity connects stakeholders from our business, education, and social sector to promote digital equity and inclusion via three strategies:
+Techquity is a new collective impact initiative of United Way of Greater Milwaukee & Waukesha County.
+Techquity’s goal is simple: To bridge the digital divide by fostering greater digital equity and inclusion throughout our community.
+Supported by United Way’s Technology United network, Techquity connects stakeholders from business, governmental, educational, and social sectors to promote digital equity and inclusion via four core strategies:

 Access: Ensuring all members of our community have access to affordable, reliable broadband.

 Devices: Meeting the community’s needs for digital devices required to be healthy and successful at work, school, home, and the community at large.

 Skills: Equipping our community with the necessary digital skills, literacy, and vocational opportunities to participate and excel in the digital economy.